• Skip to primary navigation

 • While the meat rests, mix the sauce ingredients together, set aside.

-• Cut the meat into thin slices, make sure to cut against the grain when slicing the meat, this will help make the meat tender as well.
+• Cut the meat into thin slices, cutting against the grain when slicing the meat.

 • Garnish the meat with the sauce and serve.